josemariasosa/google-sheets/README.md

 In the **Exercises Section** some exercises could be found.
 This is a list of the exercises and the required resources for them:

-1. "Forecasting orders and sales for september" resources are:
+1. **Exercise 1**.
+"Forecasting orders and sales for september" resources are:

 	- **Code**: [exercise1.py](https://github.com/josemariasosa/google-sheets/blob/master/exercise1.py)
 	- **Files**: [files/sales.csv](https://github.com/josemariasosa/google-sheets/blob/master/files/sales.csv)

-## Steps to connect with Google Drive and Sheets.
+## II.
+Steps to connect with Google Drive and Sheets.

 ### 1. Generate credentials.